Guild of One-Name Studies

 I have transcribed most of the pre-1858 of the above, and some post 1858, and hope to add to my website soon (where not already present, and no particulars of living people will be included).

 References to merchant and Royal navy sailors, to fishermen and boatmen and to ship owners are extensive and come in many different guises.
-I have copies or details of some records relating to Go(a)thams, with a good number of other references to follow up.
+I have copies or details of a good number of records relating to Go(a)thams, with a a number of other references to follow up.
 These include references found Keith Matthews name file for Gotham.
-Most if not all of the 'following up' involves visits to archives, and looking at the archives some references can be quite time consuming to find (e.g. the entry in bundle of merchant ship muster rolls where a reference has no folio number).
+Most if not all of the 'following up' involves visits to archives, and when looking at the archives some references can be quite time consuming to find (e.g. the entry in bundle of merchant ship muster rolls where a reference has no folio number).

 If anyone would like to help with this I would be pleased to hear from them.

-I had hoped to search for more Devon gravestones on a recent holiday in Devon (May 2015), but the weather and poor evening light were against me.
+I had hoped to search for more Devon gravestones on a holiday in Devon in May 2015, but the weather and poor evening light were against me.
 I visit Devon often and hope to do better on a future visit.

 I also have a 'to do' list of many more records to see.

 (Gottam is also an Indian surname; it appears to be from an Indian deity, not a variant of Go(a)tham from an English settler in that country; it is not a registered variant and the Indian surname is not part of this study)

 When spellings became standardized, mostly in the C19th, Goatham became the spelling for the Kentish Goathams, Gotham for those in Devon and the Midlands.
 Where did this leave a family from Devon who had moved to Deptford in Kent (well west of the Kent 'Goatham' territory?).
 As befits their involvement with both counties they used the two spellings throughout the C19th!

-And the Shropshire / Staffordshire origin? - I have no idea, but they are closer to the Nottinghamshire village and also a Gotham in Derbyshire, either of which could be the origin.
-I have noticed some similar sounding names in that area; I do wonder if the name arose as a variation of a name more common in the area.
+And the Shropshire / Staffordshire origin? - I have no idea, but they are closer (though not close) to the Nottinghamshire village and also a Gotham in Derbyshire, either of which could be the origin.
+There are some similar sounding names in that area (Cottam, Cotton etc); I do wonder if the name arose as a variation of a name more common in the area.
 It is clear that in some families the names were confused, and some Gothams became Cottams in the C19th.

-There is also more than one possible meaning, deriving from goats or Goths, though older spellings suggest the name was pronounced as per the animal, not the human tribe!
+There is also more than one possible meaning, deriving from goats or Goths, though older spellings suggest in England the name was pronounced as per the animal, not the human tribe!